Full & final Settlement Offer Rejected

 Income & Expenditure and Full & Final Settlement

-Property and Fall & Final Settlement
+Property and Full & Final Settlement

 Remember, if you have a property that has substantial equity in it, then a creditor may also reject your offer.
 Full & final settlements often work best if there are no properties, or if there is a property, there is no equity in that property